Gravitational-wave amplitudes for compact binaries in eccentric orbits at the third post-Newtonian order: Memory contributions: Introduction

 In an ideal, freely falling GW detector the GW memory causes a permanent displacement after the GW has passed.
-There are two main types of GW memory: The linear memory~\cite{zeldovich-1974} originates from a net change in the time derivatives of the source multipole moments between early and late times, present mainly in unbound (e.g. hyperbolic binaries) systems.
-For bound systems the linear memory is negligible, as long as the components were formed, captured or underwent mass loss long before the GW driven regime.
-The non-linear memory, also called ``Christodoulou memory"~\cite{christodoulou-1991,wiseman-1991,thorne-1992,blanchet-1992,payne-1983}, is a phenomenon directly related to the non-linearity of general relativity (GR).
+There are two main types of GW memory: The linear memory~\cite{zeldovich-1974} originates from a net change in the time derivatives of the source multipole moments between early and late times, present mainly in unbound (e.g. hyperbolic binary) systems.
+For bound systems the linear memory is negligible, as long as the components were formed, captured or underwent mass loss long before the GW-driven regime.
+The nonlinear memory, also called ``Christodoulou memory"~\cite{christodoulou-1991,wiseman-1991,thorne-1992,blanchet-1992,payne-1983}, is a phenomenon directly related to the nonlinearity of general relativity.
 It arises from GWs sourced by previously emitted GWs.
-Since the non-linear memory is not produced directly by the source but rather by its radiation, it is present in all sources of GWs.
-From a more theoretical perspective, the memory effect and its variants can be interpreted in terms of conserved charges at null infinity and ``soft theorems"~\cite{strominger-2014,pasterski-2016}.
-Several attempts are made to look for the memory effect, mostly with PTA's, which would observe a sudden change in the pulse frequency of a pulsar~\cite{seto-2009,vanhaasteren-2010,cordes-2012,wang-2015}.
-On the other hand, ground-based detectors like LIGO, although not sensitive enough to the memory of a single event, could allow for a detection by the accumulation of several events.~\cite{favata-2009-2,lasky-2016,mcneill-2017}.
+Since the nonlinear memory is not produced directly by the source but rather by its radiation, it is present in all sources of GWs.
+From a more theoretical perspective, the memory effect and its variants can be interpreted in terms of conserved charges at null infinity and ``soft theorems"~\cite{strominger-2016,pasterski-2016}.
+Several methods to look for the memory effect have been devised.
+PTAs would observe a sudden change in the pulse frequency of a pulsar~\cite{seto-2009,vanhaasteren-2010,cordes-2012,wang-2015} and ground-based detectors like LIGO---although not sensitive enough to the memory of a single event---could allow for a detection from the accumulation of several events.~\cite{favata-2009-2,lasky-2016,mcneill-2017}.